Skip to main content

 2. Double-click Services.

 3. Find the entry for RedPointDM Version 8 Execution Service Site Service.
-Right-click on the entry, and click Stop on the context menu.
+Right-click on the entry, and choose Stop on the context menu.

 4. Find the entry for RedPointDM Version 8 Execution Service.
-Right-click on the entry, and click Restart on the context menu.
+Right-click on the entry, and choose Restart on the context menu.

 5. Return to the entry for RedPointDM Version 8 Execution Service Site Service.
-Right-click on the entry, and click Start on the context menu.
+Right-click on the entry, and choose Start on the context menu.

 How do I log messages to the Message Viewer in Data Management?

 You can do this via the traceMessage method in net.redpoint.dataflow.transform.ToolContext.
 Your tool will have a reference to ToolContext via the context instance variable.
-Use it like this:
+Use it like the following example.

 CODE